wasmCloud/provider-sdk-go/README.md

 # wasmCloud Provider SDK

+> [!IMPORTANT]
+> We have consolidated all of the wasmCloud Go SDKs and tooling under [github.com/wasmCloud/go](https://github.com/wasmCloud/go) where the future work and improvements will be done.

 Providers are swappable [wasmCloud](https://wasmcloud.com) host plugins.
 They are executables (usually dedicated to longer-lived processes) that deliver common functionalities called capabilities.
 Providers are typically responsible for [capabilities](https://wasmcloud.com/docs/concepts/capabilities) that are not considered part of the core business logic of an application, such as...

 - Sending notifications